 Ceviche vs Aguachile: What’s the difference?

-Although similar, these dishes have clear geographical differences and how they are prepared (and ingredients).
+Although similar, these dishes have clear geographical differences and how they are prepared (and the ingredients).

-Ceviche and aguachile mark every hot season, in seafood restaurants in coastal towns or on a deck chair on the beach, but have you ever wondered how they differ?
+Ceviche and aguachile mark every summer season in seafood restaurants in coastal towns or on a deck chair on the beach, but have you ever wondered how they differ?

 Ceviche (or cebiche) is a dish made with pieces of fresh fish marinated in lemon juice or some other citrus fruit.